manegit1996/seleniumProject/README.md

 ## Contact information:
-Please be free to contact me on manojlovic.nikola@yahoo.com if you have some difficulty to run the project.
+Please feel free to contact me at manojlovic.nikola@yahoo.com if you encounter any difficulties running the project